mikejohnson51/nhdplusVAA/README.md

 ## Installation

-You can install the development version from with:
+You can install the development version with:

 ``` r
 # install.packages("remotes")